glandfried/TrueSkillThroughTime.R/README.md

 The learning curves of players `"a"` and `"b"` contain one tuple per game played (not including the initial prior): each tuple has the time of the estimate as the first component, and the estimate itself as the second one.

-Although in this example no player is stronger than the others, the TrueSkill estimates present strong variations between players.
+Although in this example no player is stronger than the others, the TrueSkill's estimates present strong variations between players.
-TrueSkill Through Time solves this problem by allowing the information to propagate throughout the system by calling the method `convergence()`.
+TrueSkill Through Time solves this problem, allowing the information to propagate throughout the system, by calling the method `convergence()`.

 ```
 h$convergence()